How To Create Soft Light in Photography | Emily Teague

 How to Create Soft Light by Bouncing Light Inside Your Softbox

 Light also bounces inside your softbox.
-Turning to her Elinchrom Rotalux softboxes once again, Emily pointed out the textured, reflective, silver fabric on the inside of the softbox.
-“This silver lining is going to reflect and bounce our light while also increasing the output,” she said.
+Turning to her Elinchrom Rotalux softboxes once again, Emily points out the textured, reflective, silver fabric on the inside of the softbox.
+“This silver lining is going to reflect and bounce our light while also increasing the output,” she says.

-If your goal is to shoot with really soft light, Emily recommends shooting with an inverse mounted softbox instead of direct.
-Meaning the strobe will face into the softbox rather than outward so that it shoots into the box where it then has to bounce around inside the silver lining before reflecting out the front diffusion panel.
+If your goal is to shoot with really soft light, Emily recommends shooting with an inverse-mounted softbox instead of direct.
+This means the strobe will face into the softbox rather than outward so that it shoots into the box where it then has to bounce around inside the silver lining before reflecting out the front diffusion panel.

-And then Emily took it a step further by saying, “I could even have the V-Flat it’s bouncing off angled so it hits another V-Flat and then that light comes back on my model.
+She then takes it a step further by saying, “I could even have the V-Flat it’s bouncing off angled so it hits another V-Flat and then that light comes back on my model.
 That would result in some super soft light.”

 Whoa…🤯